itay-adi/Todos-Application/README.md

 7. Using Some advanced CSS layout
 8. Building Components to consume the services
 9. Using @Input and @Output in components
-10. Using an external package: material-icons to present cool icons
+10. Using an external package: material-icons to present icons